Knee Joint Pain is a

 Warning Sign for Arthritis

-There is no cure for arthritis, and only a medical doctor can diagnose the disease and identify the type of arthritis.
-Persistent pain is always a warning.
-Early treatment targets pain initially> If it's arthritis, the goal is to also slow its progression.
+There is no cure for arthritis.
+Only a medical doctor can diagnose the disease and identify the type of arthritis.
+The

 Usually, knee arthritis comes on slowly.
 In fact, only one-third of people whose x-rays show evidence of osteoarthritis report pain or other symptoms.
 Often pain symptoms of arthritis are not noticed as much until age 45 and older.